EC-USGS/pywatershed/README.md

 though these are not comprehensive installs as with conda and not tested.

-Once the python environment and dependencies are established and activated (`conda activate env_of_choice`), pynhm is installed for development into that environment with the following command
+Once the python environment and dependencies are established and activated (`conda activate env_of_choice`), pywatershed is installed for development into that environment with the following command

-`cd pynhm; pip install -e .`
+`cd pywatershed; pip install -e .`

 The numpy extension F2PY is used to provide fortran compiled kernels of core calculations to boost performance.
 F2PY is documented [within numpy](https://numpy.org/doc/stable/f2py/index.html).
 This